Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: DETECTION AND ESTIMATION APPROACH

 \subsection{Friction Estimation}

 By definition, the tire–road friction coefficient $\mu$ is the maximum traction coefficient without slip, as shown in Eq.~\eqref{eq:mu_def}.

-At the tire level, $\mu$ is defined in terms of the longitudinal and lateral forces acting on a single tire.
+\looseness=-1 At the tire level, $\mu$ is defined in terms of the longitudinal and lateral forces acting on a single tire.
 However, to avoid building a tire model, we combine the forces at the vehicle level.
-In this view, all tire–road interactions are aggregated into two external forces (longitudinal and lateral) acting at the vehicle's center of mass: one longitudinal ($F_x$) and one lateral ($F_y$).
+Then, all tire-road interactions are aggregated into two external forces (longitudinal and lateral) acting at the vehicle's center of mass: one longitudinal ($F_x$) and one lateral ($F_y$).
 The resulting friction coefficient should therefore be interpreted as the average value across all four tires.
 As such, we assume a negligible discrepancy between the tires.

 At the vehicle level, we consider the external forces acting on the CoM.
 Applying Newton’s second law, the longitudinal and lateral forces are related to the IMU-measured accelerations as: